arock95/Go-Exercism-Labs/README.md

 * Phone Number          - use fmt.sprintf to format strings easily!  create the fundamental function first then create the others; regexp.replaceallstring

+* Prime Factors         - using a for vs an if (see comments in go code for details)

 * Proteins              - custom errors
   * type CustomError string
   * func (e CustomError) Error() string{ return string(e)}